wp-plugins/easy-content-templates/readme.txt

 2. Step 3.
 Template Usage - After the Template finishes loading, you can now build upon the template by editing the post or page and filling in values.

 == Changelog ==

+= 1.3 =
+* added the long awaited timeout fix
+* added a disable while loading feature for the load template button
+* added the [postdate] shortcode (with formatting options) feature (also applies to titles)
+* cleaned up the code a little bit (you won't see this as it's under the hood)

 = 1.2.2 =
 * added a fix to the bug in 1.2.1, if you upgraded to 1.2.1 you SHOULD get this